williamyeny/williamyeny.github.io/content/2025-11-25-softmax-base-2/index.md

 \end{aligned}
 {% end %}

-For example, using the previous array of values, this is how its softmax would be computed:
+Using the previous example, here is how the softmax was computed:

 {% katex(block=true) %}
 \begin{aligned}